prakamya-mishra/M.A.R.S/README.md

 # SHIELD
 A platform to connect music lovers across the globe!!

 This is a cool Java app to help you realise your music preferences and share it with the world.
-We use * _fancy concept coming_ * called machine learning to help you discover your music tastes.
+We use * _fancy concept coming_ * machine learning to help you discover your music tastes.

 __Project Members__
 [Arpan Jain](https://github.com/arpanjain97)